-In 2016, the league had 8 teams, dropping Las Vegas, New Orleans, San Jose, and Spokane.
+In 2016, the Arena League had 8 teams, dropping Las Vegas, New Orleans, San Jose, and Spokane.
 Baltimore, Cleveland, Philadelphia, Tampa Bay, and Washington were the only teams for 2017.
-Baltimore, Philadelphia, Washington, and Albany NY were in the league in 2018.
+Baltimore, Albany, NY, Philadelphia, Washington, and Albany NY were in the league in 2018.
 Columbus, OH, and Atlantic City, NJ were added in 2019.
-This league did not operate in 2020 or 2021.
-The Indoor Football League operated in 2021, mainly in small markets, but attendance for the league could not be found.
+This league did not operate from 2020 through 2023.
+It returned in 2024, with 15 teams, though not all might finish the season.
+The Indoor Football League operates mainly in small markets.
+Attendance for the league could not be found.
+That league had 16 teams to start the 2024 season, but only 8 teams managed to finish.
+Arenafan.com showed attendance for only 18 of the 48 regular season games, and the total was 49,776, an average of 2,765 per game.